vrchatapi/vrchatapi-javascript/docs/AuthenticationApi.md

 // Configure API key authorization: twoFactorAuthCookie let twoFactorAuthCookie = defaultClient.authentications['twoFactorAuthCookie'];
 twoFactorAuthCookie.apiKey = 'YOUR API KEY';
-// Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-//twoFactorAuthCookie.apiKeyPrefix = 'Token';

 let apiInstance = new vrchatapi.AuthenticationApi();
 apiInstance.getCurrentUser().then((data) => {